Map-A-Droid/MAD-docs/device_setup/android_tv.rst

 64-bit
 ---------
 The official 64-bit MADRom supports either manual or automatic configuration.
-Initial instillation will install Magisk on firt boot.
+Initial instillation will install Magisk on first boot.
 Flashing smali mock location module is not required when using an official MADRom.

 The recommended installation configuration path is using the :ref:`Auto-Configuration wizard <sec_auto_conf>`.